We encourage and give hope to children in hard places, working as a team to make life just a little bit brighter.

 Farm experiences will be given to families free of charge and set up in such a way to maximize their safety.
 When you choose to help fund these children's farm experiences, you are giving them the chance to be kids and to make their lives just a little bit brighter.
 We can't take away the cancer or the hardship they are going through, but we can give them something to look forward to, in coming to the farm each month.

-Over the years, we have found strength in rallying support around specific projects within the village.
+Over the years, we have found strength in rallying support around specific special projects.
 When many of us come together, it makes the effort light.
-One-time gifts to help with special projects allow us to pool resources for an immediate need beyond our ongoing programs & sponsorship.
+One-time gifts help with special projects and allow us to pool resources for an immediate need beyond our ongoing programing and sponsorship.

 Some examples of special projects in the past are: